openssl/tools/HOWTO-make-a-release.md

 *The changes in this section should be made in your clone of the release data repo*

+-   Newsflash *[only for public releases]*

     Update the newsflash.txt file.
 This normally is one or two lines.
 Just copy and paste existing announcements making minor changes for the date and version number as necessary.
 If there is an advisory then ensure you include a link to it.

+-   Security advisory *[both public and premium releases]*

     Update the vulnerabilities.xml file if appropriate.

     If there is a Security Advisory then copy it into the secadv directory.

+Commit your changes, but *do not push* them to the release data repo at this stage.  (the release data repo being `git@github.openssl.org:omc/data.git`)

 *Do* send the commits to the reviewer and await their approval.

-Commit your changes, but *do not push* them to the release data repo at this stage.  (the release data repo being `git@github.openssl.org:omc/data.git`)
+It's advisable to use this command to get a copy of those commits:

+    git format-patch

 # Publish the release